telerik/winforms-docs/knowledge-base/resource-columns-in-radscheduler.md

 ---
 title: How to Show Columns in Resource Headers
-description: This article demonstrates how to
+description: This article demonstrates how to simulate columns in resources header.
 type: how-to
 page_title: How to Show Columns in Resource Headers
 slug: resource-columns-in-radscheduler